howardliam/muon-engine/README.md

 Add as a git submodule and link to the required libraries.

 ## Project Conventions
-- use cstdint integer types: `int32_t`, `int64_t`, etc
+- use cstdint integer types: `int32_t`, `int64_t`, etc.,
-- where possible, forward declare if includes are massive
+- where possible, forward declare if includes are massive,
-- classes, structs are named in PascalCase
+- classes, structs are named in PascalCase,
-- functions, methods, variables, members are named in camelCase
+- functions, methods, variables, members are named in camelCase,
-- abbreviations and initialisations count as a single word; `initSdl`, `loadGltfModel`, `encodePng`
+- abbreviations and initialisations count as a single word; `initSdl`, `loadGltfModel`, `encodePng`,
-- American English throughout code
+- American English throughout code,
-- Comments and logs may use whatever dialect of English
+- Comments and logs may use whatever dialect of English.

 ## Attributions
 ### Engine